edcarp/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

 > ## Update environment from environment.yml
 >
-> Update the environment file from the previous exercise by adding the package [kallisto=0.46](kallisto://pachterlab.github.io/kallisto/) and removing the salmon package.
+> Update the environment file from the previous exercise, rnaseq-project-3, by adding the package [kallisto=0.46](kallisto://pachterlab.github.io/kallisto/) and removing the salmon package.
 Then rebuild the environment.
 >
 > > ## Solution
 > >